therealmistericraft/MisteriBot/.github/ISSUE_TEMPLATE/bug_report.md

 *Describe what happend detailed.*

 ### Expected behavior
-A clear and concise description of what you expected to happen.
+*What should have happend?*

 ### Attachements
 *If possible, add screenshots and links.*

 ### Device and software
-* Model Name (leave empty if not applicable):
+- Model Name (leave empty if not applicable):
-* Discord Version:
+- Discord Version:
 *Please Choose what applies:*
 - [x] Operating System:
 - [] Web App